 At 4:30 am on March 28th, 1927, Wright showed up with Bloom and Cohen and knocked on the door of room 308 as prearranged.
-Three men at the end of the hallway opened the stairwell door and fired at point-blank range with pistols and a Thompson Sub-Machine Gun (Tommy Gun).
+Three men at the end of the hallway opened the stairwell door and fired at point-blank range with pistols and a Thompson Sub-Machine Gun.
+The first known use of the Tommy Gun in Detroit.
 The trigger men escaped down the back stairway.

 |Fred "Killer" Burke finally convicted|

 Evidence was found in the apartment connecting it with Purple Gang members Eddie Fletcher and the Axler brothers--Abe and Simon.
 The next day, Purples Abe Axler and Fred "Killer" Burke were pulled over on Woodward Avenue.
 Although they were suspects in the Milaflores slaughter, nobody was ever charged.
 It was commonly believed that Fred Burke wielded the Tommy Gun and Abe Axler and Ed Fletcher--known as the Siamese Twins--used hand guns.